AOTEAROA BIG THINGS

 Investigating intersecting stories of place, identity, and erasure through large roadside sculptures in Aotearoa

-This project is funded by the Royal Society Te Apārangi Marsden Fast-Start Grant (Social Sciences Panel – NZD $360,000 over 3 years).
-It was selected as one of 22 projects highlighted on the Royal Society Marsden Fund landing page.
+This project is funded by the Royal Society Te Apārangi Marsden Fast-Start Grant.
+It was selected as one of 22 projects highlighted on the Royal Society Marsden Fund landing page in 2022, when it was awarded.